-The 2.9% increase in property operating expenses in the Core Portfolio reflects a 2.7% increase in property operating and maintenance expense due primarily to increases in repairs and maintenance, administrative expenses and utility expenses.
-The increase in real estate taxes is generally due to higher property assessments on certain Properties.
-Core Portfolio property management expense is based on a percentage of property revenues and increased 5.7% mainly due to higher Core Portfolio revenues in 2005 and higher payroll costs.
-Total Portfolio property management expense increased 26.6% primarily due to payroll, legal and costs related to new marketing initiatives.
+The 5.0% increase in property operating expenses in the Core Portfolio reflects a 2.6% increase in property operating and maintenance expense due primarily to increases in repairs and maintenance, and utilities.
+The increase in real estate taxes in the Core Portfolio is generally due to higher property assessments on certain Properties.
+Our Total Portfolio property operating expenses increased due to higher tax assessments and our 2005 acquisitions.
+Core Portfolio and Total Portfolio property management expense increased mainly due to increased resources required as a result of our 2004 and 2005 growth.